presscustomizr/hueman-addons/readme.txt

 Plugin URI: https://github.com/presscustomizr/hueman-addons
 Tags: hueman theme, hueman
 Requires at least: 3.4
-Tested up to: 4.5
+Tested up to: 4.7
 Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Addons for the Hueman WordPress theme
+Lightweight addons plugins for the Hueman WordPress theme.

 == Description ==
 **Addons for the Hueman WordPress theme.**
+The Hueman Addons is a WordPress plugin including some cool features like a social share bar and useful shortcodes.
-The plugin includes the Share bar and shortcodes for the Hueman theme.
+The plugin has been designed specifically for the Hueman WordPress theme.
+Lightweight and safe.

 == Installation ==